 Now I’m sure everyone knows that academia is a high-pressure and performance-driven world which can test the mental health of even the healthiest and most resilient individual.
 I’m afraid this is just a fact of life, even if it is a wildly unhealthy one.
 We all seem to be caught in this vicious cycle of feeling like if you’re ‘lucky’ enough to have a job in academia, then you need to always work at a 150%, which often leads to crashes and burn-outs – even for those who don’t have health problems.

 Yet it is something that most people don’t really talk about – I assume because it feels like ‘showing weakness’.
-The problem being that not talking about how hard it is to survive in academia and the strain that this puts on a person can feed both one’s own imposter syndrome and that of those around you.
+The problem is that not talking about how hard it is to survive in academia and the strain that this puts on a person can feed both one’s own imposter syndrome and that of those around you.
 Even though literally everyone I have ever discussed this with suffers from some degree of imposter syndrome at times – including professors at the top of their field!

-Having to constantly work extremely hard and ‘perform’ at the very highest of your ability is extremely draining, and I’ve seen many an academic start to loose empathy as a result.
-Even individuals who are kind and caring by nature can turn unintentionally harsh for the simple reason that they are over-extended and exhausted.
+Having to constantly work extremely hard and ‘perform’ at the very highest of your ability is extremely draining, and I’ve seen many an academic start to lose empathy as a result.
+Even individuals who are kind and caring by nature can turn unintentionally harsh for the simple reason that they are overextended and exhausted.
 While being treated with (unintended) harshness is never fun, when you’re someone like me with an invisible illness that makes you far more susceptible to external pressures and opinions, this can really affect you and make you question yourself and your capabilities.

 To be healthy, you have to learn how to balance the need to constantly ‘perform’ and the needs of your brain and body.
 Because you’re no use to anyone – not yourself, your friends, your family or even academia – if you work yourself to the point where you break.
 Despite ‘everything that is wrong with me’, I see myself as one of the lucky who has managed to find ways of being both happy and healthy while still performing (relatively well) as an academic.
 Interestingly enough, a lot of the tricks I’ve learned to manage my health serve me extremely well in my work life.
 And just in case it could help someone reading this, I would like to share some of the things that help me in my life as an academic with mental health problems.